dmlc/xgboost/doc/parameter.rst

     + ``gpu``: Default GPU device selection from the list of available and supported devices.
 Only ``cuda`` devices are supported currently.
     + ``gpu:<ordinal>``: Default GPU device selection from the list of available and supported devices.
 Only ``cuda`` devices are supported currently.

     For more information about GPU acceleration, see :doc:`/gpu/index`.
+In distributed environments, ordinal selection is handled by distributed frameworks instead of XGBoost.
+As a result, using ``cuda:<ordinal>`` will result in an error.
+Use ``cuda`` instead.

 * ``verbosity`` [default=1]